-The tropical hardwood from which the Totems have been carved started life as trees in West Africa.
-The wood was re-purposed from charred timbers after a section of the nearby Falmouth Docks, originally built in 1860 to become an internationally significant port, was destroyed by fire.
+The tropical hardwood from which Aziza Gate has been carved started life as trees in West Africa.
+The wood was repurposed from charred timbers after a section of the Victorian docks in Falmouth was destroyed by fire in 2003.

-Anatsui draws connections between consumption, waste and human impact on the environment, while hinting at the broader narratives of the colonial and post-colonial economic and cultural exchange between Africa and the Western world.
-He raises questions about ethnic identity and addresses a wide range of political and social concerns through the juxtaposition of specific materials, traditional African aesthetics, and imagery and abstraction more commonly associated with Western Art and culture.
+El Anatsui draws connections between consumption, waste and human impact on the environment, whilst questioning the legacy of colonialism and the current economic and cultural exchanges between Africa and the rest of the world.
+He raises questions about ethnic identity and addresses a wide range of political and social concerns through the juxtaposition of specific materials, combining abstraction with his local aesthetic traditions.

 About the artist

 El Anatsui (born in Anyako, Ghana 1944) currently lives and works in Nigeria and has played a major role in redirecting the Western focus on contemporary art, emerging from the vibrant post-independence art movements of the 1960s and ‘70s in West Africa.